 Multi-Family High-Rise Residential Buildings means a category of residential buildings that contain 3 or more dwelling units and that is designed to be 4 or more stories above grade.

+Office means a category of buildings used for general office space, professional office, or administrative offices.
+Medical offices are included here if they do not use any type of diagnostic medical equipment (if they do, they are categorized as an outpatient health care building).

 Public Assembly means a category of public or private buildings, or spaces therein, in which people gather for social or recreational activities.